AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 * Storage

-    * In the AEM-generic case carts of are stored in the [ClientContext](/help/sites-administering/client-context.md)
+    * In the AEM-generic case, carts are stored in the [ClientContext](/help/sites-administering/client-context.md)

 **Personalization**

-* Personalization should always be driven through the [ClientContext](/help/sites-administering/client-context.md).
+* Always drive personalization through the [ClientContext](/help/sites-administering/client-context.md).
 * A ClientContext `/version/` of the cart is created in all cases:

     * Products should be added by using the `CommerceSession.addCartEntry()` method.